Annotate PRO: Premium Features

 Our goal is to help you provide feedback faster, more mindfully and to learn from that process – better engaging students and investing your precious time wisely.

 To add features or content from AP, just click the gear icon in the main menu and

 - Click Purchase (Browser Extension)

 - Click Account & Store (Microsoft Word app)

-You can choose to license AP as an individual teacher to gain access to advanced features like:
+You can choose to license AP as an individual teacher to gain access to advanced features including:

 - Use AP with Gmail or Microsoft Outlook (web version)